jmcabo/avgtime/README.md

 of the 'fast' version, is better than the minimum of the 'slow' version under test.**

 See, one is not measuring the running time of a program.
-You are actually measuring the interval of running times where it is likely to always stay... its probability distribution.
+One is actually measuring the interval of running times where it is likely to always stay... its probability distribution.